Skip to content

 Is Whitworth University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Whitworth University earn a median of $58,561, roughly in line with national averages for graduates.
+Ten years out, alumni of Whitworth University earn a median of $58,561, roughly in line with the national average for college graduates.

 $49,510